Sensitivity of steady states in networks with application to Markov chains and chemical reaction networks: Introduction

-We apply these generalized results to the equilibrium of chemical reaction networks.
+In the last part of the paper, we apply the prototypical linear response to the sensitivity analysis of deterministically modelled chemical reaction networks.
 Chemical reaction networks mathematically model the evolution of chemicals components in a simplified model.
-These models may admit an equilibrium in which the concentrations of the components no longer fluctuate.
-Once again, it is possible to study the response of these equilibria to small perturbations in the system parameters.
-We consider the sensitivity analysis in an algebraic way, as it has been done by \cite{Mochizuki_Fiedler1, feliu2019sign} While it is a common approach to model chemical reaction networks as a Markov chain \cite{CRN_CTMC_Anderson}, we will only use the sensitivity results of generalized CTMCs to obtain sensitivity results for reaction networks.
-In particular, we describe the sensitivity in terms of the network structure, i.e. the way that the chemical components are linked to one another by the reactions.
+These models may admit equilibria in which the concentrations of the components no longer fluctuate.
+Once again, the response of these equilibria to small perturbations in the system parameters is considered.
+We study the sensitivity in an algebraic way, like it has been done by Mochizuki and Fiedler \cite{Mochizuki_Fiedler1}, Feliu \cite{feliu2019sign} and Vassena \cite{Nico_thesis}.
+Our focus lies on the influence of the structure of the reaction network, i.e.~the way that the chemical components are linked to one another by the reactions.
+We introduce the \textit{influence graph} of a chemical reaction network that contains the structural information which is relevant for the sensitivity analysis and show that our results on the prototypical linear response generalize to this setting.

-Section \ref{sec:prelim} introduces the necessary definitions on Markov chains and graph theory that will be needed for the following sections.
-Section \ref{sec:MC_Sens} contains the main results on the sensitivity of CTMCs.
-In Section \ref{sec:negative_rates}, we consider the generalized setting in which negative rates are allowed and show how the key concepts of stationary distributions and their sensitivity generalize.
-Section \ref{sec:proofs} contains the proofs of all results in Section \ref{sec:MC_Sens}.
+Section \ref{sec:prelim} introduces the necessary graph-theoretical definitions and theorems that will be needed for the following sections.
+Section \ref{sec:lin_response} presents the abstract sensitivity results of the prototypical linear response.
+Section \ref{sec:MC_Sens} applies these abstract results to CTMCs and derives a full characterization of the algebraic signs of the sensitivity of the stationary distribution.
 In Section \ref{sec:CRN} we briefly introduce chemical reaction networks and their sensitivity.
-In Section \ref{sec:application} we then show how the sensitivity results of generalized CTMCs can be applied to the sensitivity of chemical reaction networks and present a description of the sensitivity in terms of the structure of the reaction network.
+We then show how the results of the prototypical linear response can be applied to the sensitivity of chemical reaction networks and present a description of the sensitivity in terms of the structure of the reaction network.
 We conclude with an outlook on open problems in Section \ref{sec:outlook}.